 Best Stuff: The Fullerton Hotel Sydney hotel • Radisson Blu Plaza Hotel Sydney • QT Sydney hotel • Rockpool Bar & Grill Sydney • The Morrison Bar and Oyster Room (popular historic pub with drink and food specials) • Ivy Complex (cluster of chic cafés, with rooftop bar and trendy nightclub) • Queen Victoria Building shopping center • Pitt Street Mall • The Galeries shopping center • UGG shoe store • Vollé Jewellery shop • Establishment Bar • O Bar and Dining • The Metro Theatre • State Theatre • Sydney Tower Eye • Australian Museum • Royal Botanic Garden • Hyde Park • Aboriginal Heritage Tour

 Adorable residential suburb with a permanent holiday vibe.
 On a headland, with two beaches linked by an attractive pedestrian street.
-Best accessed by the ferry that provides wide-sweeping panoramas of the harbour.
+Best accessed by the ferry that provides wide-sweeping views of the harbor.

 Best Stuff: Novotel Sydney Manly Pacific hotel (beachfront, sizeable, and functional) • The Sebel Manly Beach hotel (faces the ocean and family-friendly) • Quest Manly (modern, family-friendly apartments) • Manly Wine (beachfront, seafood, and live music) • Garfish Manly (sublime position for seafood and sunsets) • Ouzeria (authentic Greek food at beachfront corner) • The Corso mall • Wharf Bar restaurant and bar • 4 Pines Brewery (famous micro-brewery with pub food) • Hotel Steyne (long-established pub, full of locals) • Manly Beach and Manly Cove • Manly Scenic Walkway • North Head (lovely walk and clifftop views) • Manly Art Gallery & Museum (local art and old photos)

-A mini-city just across the harbour bridge and only two or three train stops from downtown.
-Plenty of cafés, bars, and shops, and endless views across the harbour.
+A mini-city just across the harbor bridge and only two or three train stops from downtown.
+Plenty of cafés, bars, and shops, and endless views across the harbor.
 A quieter and more affordable base than the city center.

-Best Stuff: The McLaren Hotel (quaint and quiet) • View Sydney (views, convenience, and well-equipped) • Rydges North Sydney (modern, functional, and good-value) • Aqua Dining (contemporary Italian, with poolside setting) • Sails on Lavender Bay (chic bistro in a heavenly location) • Cala Luna (intimate Italian, with street-side tables) • The Botanist (unique décor, signature cocktails, and shared platters) • The Oaks (iconic, popular pub with five bars) • Union Hotel (affordable Parisienne-style bistro) • Taronga Zoo Sydney • Roar & Snore zoo sleepover • Luna Park amusement rides • Pylon Lookout (Sydney Harbour Bridge)
+Best Stuff: View Sydney (views, convenience, and well-equipped) • Rydges North Sydney (modern, functional, and good-value) • Aqua Dining (contemporary Italian, with poolside setting) • Sails on Lavender Bay (chic bistro in a heavenly location) • Cala Luna (intimate Italian, with street-side tables) • The Botanist (unique décor, signature cocktails, and shared platters) • The Oaks (iconic, popular pub with five bars) • Union Hotel (affordable Parisienne-style bistro) • Taronga Zoo Sydney • Roar & Snore zoo sleepover • Luna Park amusement rides • Pylon Lookout (Sydney Harbour Bridge)

 Quieter and more affordable, yet still dynamic options for accommodation include Kings Cross – (in)famous for its nightclubs and girlie bars – and the more pleasant neighboring districts of Woolloomooloo, Potts Point, and Darlinghurst.
 All are within a 15-20 minute walk of the city edge and two-three train stops from downtown.

-Best Stuff: Ovolo Woolloomooloo hotel • Simpsons of Potts Point hotel • Medusa Hotel Sydney • Farmhouse Kings Cross restaurant • Kingsleys Woolloomooloo restaurant • Black Bottle (Mediterranean eatery for platters, oysters, and wines) • 169 Darlinghurst (corner pub for contemporary cuisine and people-watching) • Royal Sovereign Hotel (celebrated pub with affordable meals) • Kings Cross Hotel (legendary corner pub with rooftop bar) • ARQ Sydney (ultra-chic, gay-friendly, and trendy DJs) • Oxford Art Factory music venue • Elizabeth Bay House (restored colonial house)
+Best Stuff: Ovolo Woolloomooloo hotel • Medusa Hotel Sydney • Farmhouse Kings Cross restaurant • Kingsleys Woolloomooloo restaurant • Black Bottle (Mediterranean eatery for platters, oysters, and wines) • 169 Darlinghurst (corner pub for contemporary cuisine and people-watching) • Royal Sovereign Hotel (celebrated pub with affordable meals) • Kings Cross Hotel (legendary corner pub with rooftop bar) • ARQ Sydney (ultra-chic, gay-friendly, and trendy DJs) • Oxford Art Factory music venue • Elizabeth Bay House (restored colonial house)

 Includes Bondi and the quainter and quieter beaches at Tamarama, Bronte, and Coogee – all linked by a gorgeous coastal path.
 Each has white sand, but the sea is sometimes more suitable for surfing than swimming.
 All are accessible by bus only from the city center.